 Protection of the radio astronomy service in the frequency band 150.05-153 MHz has also been addressed.
 Considering that AMS(R)S emissions are narrow band, and that the frequency separation between the possible new AMS(R)S allocation and the radio astronomy allocation in 150.05-153 MHz would be 13.05 MHz or more, it does not appear necessary to mandate specific protection limit.

-2/1.7/3.3.4 In-band sharing with non-ICAO service
+2/1.7/3.3.4 In-band sharing with other services

 The characteristics of AM(OR)S systems are not available and no sharing studies have been undertaken.
 Nevertheless, the AM(OR)S systems are understood to operate in channels within the national assignments of AM(R)S, thus the compatibility between AM(OR)S and AMS(R)S assignments would be resolved through the existing frequency planning exercise.
-In the event that a new allocation is made to AMS(R)S in this VHF band, ICAO will continue to perform the conventional frequency planning exercise, assigning frequencies to the satellite system over interested regions, to ensure compatibility between ground and satellite facilities.
+If a new allocation is made to AMS(R)S in this VHF band, ICAO will continue to perform the conventional frequency planning exercise, assigning frequencies to the satellite system over interested regions, to ensure compatibility between ground and satellite facilities.
 This planning exercise will continue to be reflected as necessary in ICAO SARPs.
 [This approach will protect any existing assignments including those for AM(OR)S.]

 2/1.7/4 Methods to satisfy the agenda item